Probabilistic cellular automata with Andrei Toom: Probabilistic cellular automata

 The question is therefore new only for infinite cellular automata---here the state space is uncountable.
 Ergodicity is defined for this Markov process in the same way: requiring that for every initial distribution \( \mu \) the sequence \( P^{t}\mu \) converge to one and the same (stationary) distribution.
 It is natural to choose the sense of convergence here to be that of \df{weak} convergence, which in this case says that \( (P^{t}\mu)(C) \) converges for every cylinder set \( C \).
 The problem of giving sufficient criteria of ergodicity has been given attention at the very beginning, also because it is related to the question of phase transition in the models of equilibrium statistical mechanics developed by Dobrushin, Lanford and Ruelle.
 One of these sufficient conditions can be found in~\cite{Vasershtein69}.

 The first interesting question posed to the group was to find an example of a non-trivial \emph{non-ergodic} probabilistic cellular automaton.
-Cellular automata are universal computing devices, therefore it is hard to ask non-trivial questions about them---like this one---that are decidable.
 Kurdyumov showed in~\cite{Kurd80} (strengthened in~\cite{ToomUndec00}) that the ergodicity question for probabilistic cellular automata is undecidable, even if only 0, 1, \( 1/2 \) are allowed as local transition probabilities.
 Toom in~\cite{ToomUndecCont00} proved a similar result for continuous-time systems.

-When speaking about non-ergodicity we generally expect that there are at least two stationary distributions.
-(I am not aware of any non-trivial example of an infinite probabilistic cellular automaton \( P \) with only one stationary distribution but where \( P^{t}\mu \) does not always converge to it. ``Non-trivial'' is, of course, important here, as we could just combine infinitely many identical copies of a finite example.)
+When speaking of non-ergodicity we generally expect at least two stationary distributions.
+I am not aware of any non-trivial example of an infinite probabilistic cellular automaton \( P \) with only one stationary distribution but where this distribution does not attract all \( P^{t}\mu \).
+By ``non-trivial'' I mean a neighborhood larger than one and no prohibited transitions.
+In continuous time (interacting particle systems), in one dimension there is no such example, as proved by Mountford in~\cite{Mountford95}.
+A one-dimensional example with some prohibited transitions is given in~\cite{ChassaingMairess11}, and a three-dimensional example with only quasi-local interaction (so the neighborhood is infinite) is given in~\cite{JahnelKuelske15}.